Mary Anne Robb née Boulton

 Journal of the Royal Horticultural Society, 1973, Vol. 98 / RHS Lindley Collections

-Mary Ann Boulton was an early photographer and the third woman member of the Photographic Society which she joined in 1853, its founding year.
-She was from distinguished industrial heritage as grand daughter of Matthew Boulton (1728-1809), a pioneering manufacturer and leading figure of the 18th century enlightenment.
+Mary Anne Boulton was an early photographer and the third woman member of the Photographic Society, joining in 1853, its founding year.
+She was from distinguished industrial heritage, grand daughter of Matthew Boulton (1728-1809), a pioneering manufacturer and leading figure of the 18th century enlightenment.

 Matthew Boulton married Ann Robinson in 1760 (d.1783), and had a daughter Ann (1769-1829) followed by son Matthew Robinson Boulton (1770-1842).
 Matthew Robinson Boulton married Mary Ann Wilkinson (1795-1829), the couple had seven children, but in 1829 Mary Ann died at the age of thirty four.

-The Boulton’s youngest child, also called Mary Ann, was born on 23rd May 1829 and baptised on 10th June 1829, three days after her mother’s death.
+The Boulton’s youngest child, also called Mary Anne, was born on 23rd May 1829 and baptised on 10th June 1829, three days after her mother’s death.

-On its founding the Photographic Society enshrined into their constitution that ladies were welcome to become full members.
+On its founding, the Photographic Society enshrined into their constitution that ladies were welcome to become full members.
 This was a rare concession in mid Victorian England with many professional or social societies still the exclusive preserve of men.
-Mary Ann took up the opportunity of Photographic Society membership, was proposed and elected on 31st March 1853, joining Mrs Elizabeth Vignoles and Mrs Amelia Elizabeth Guppy.
+Mary Anne took up the opportunity of Photographic Society membership, was proposed and elected on 31st March 1853, joining Mrs Elizabeth Vignoles and Mrs Amelia Elizabeth Guppy.

-Mary Ann Boulton lived at Haseley Court, Tetsworth until her marriage to Captain John Robb, RN, in 1856.
+Mary Anne Boulton lived at Haseley Court with her sister Katharine Muirhead and extended family until her marriage to Captain John Robb, RN, in 1856.
 Their first son John Montagu Ceasar, was born in Portugal in 1857, their second Frederick Spencer Wilson, was born in London in October 1858.
 But tragedy was to strike the young family.
-Captain Robb died in 1859 leaving Mary Ann a widow with two children at the age of thirty.
+Captain Robb died in 1859 leaving Mary Anne a widow with two children at the age of thirty.

-In later years Mary Ann cultivated her passion for horticulture and travelled extensively on the Continent in search of plants for the 150 acre garden at her home in Liphook, Hampshire.
+Mary Anne continued to use photography to record her interest in horticulture and travelled extensively on the Continent in search of plants for the 150 acre garden at her home at Chiltley Place, Liphook, Hampshire.
 She introduced Euphorbia Robbiae to British gardens in 1891, assuming the eponym Mrs Robb’s Bonnet in reference to her famous headgear.

-Liphook remained Mary Ann’s home until her death at the age of 83 on 5th February 1912.
+Liphook remained Mary Anne’s home until her death at the age of 83 on 5th February 1912.
 Mary Anne Robb was buried in St Michael and All Angels Churchyard, Great Tew, West Oxfordshire.

 She will be remembered by the characteristics of Euphorbia Robbiae, a perennial evergreen.